Connectors

 --yes / -yoffSkip the confirmation prompt.

---mode observe|actionobserveobserve records only; action returns Antigravity's documented deny response on policy hits.
+--mode observe|actionobserveobserve records only; action returns the event's declared native deny/block response on policy hits.

 --restart / --no-restart--restartBounce defenseclaw-gateway after applying changes so the new hooks wire in.